dead-claudia/thallium/docs/api.md

 ### t.define("assertion", callback), t.define(methods)

-Define one or more assertions on this Techtonic instance.
+Define one or more assertions on this Thallium instance.
 It either accepts a string `name` and a callback or an object with various methods.
 Either style is equivalent.

 These assertions are simple functions that accept whatever arguments were passed to it, unmodified, and return an object with at least a `test` and `message` property.
 These may contain other properties as well, but `expected` and `actual` are treated specially.